VarunKadapatti2007/file-compressor/README.md

 # file-compressor
-A simple web application to reduce the size of files.
+A simple web application to reduce the size of various files.